pke11y/net-auto-sol/validate-l3vpn/README.md

 ## Testing
 Unit testing was developed using pytest for the main data models (**node.yml**, **fabric.yml**, **services.yml**).

 Failure scenarios were created to test the automation system.
-These scenarios will load the invalid data models below.
+These scenarios will load the invalid data models from the **test** folder.

 - **fabric_fail_link.yml**: defines the IP/MPLS core infrastructure parameters.
+  - Issue 1: No `link_ip_pfx` in first link
+  - Issue 2: Node 'random_node' does not exist in the nodes data
-- **fabric_fail_link.yml**: defines the internal OAM L3VPN service parameters.
+- **fabric_fail_node.yml**: defines the internal OAM L3VPN service parameters.
+  - Issue 1: `pe2.pk.lab` has an invalid routerid
+  - Issue 2: `pe3.pk.lab` has no `asn`

 Execution of the valid and invalid data models is achieved with the pytest custom commands:

 - `pytest -s -q input_test.py`: unit test valid data models
 - `pytest -s -q input_test.py --scenario_fail_fabric_link`: unit test invalid fabric link data model
-  - Issue 1: No `link_ip_pfx` in first link
-  - Issue 2: Node 'random_node' does not exist in the nodes data
 - `pytest -s -q input_test.py --scenario_fail_fabric_node`: unit test invalid fabric node data model
-  - Issue 1: `pe2.pk.lab` has an invalid routerid
-  - Issue 2: `pe3.pk.lab` has no `asn`

 ## Validation
 Napalm_validate was used to validate service deployment instead of the assert modules originally used in ex 3/4, as recommended by Ivan.
 New templates were created for the BGP and interface IP validation files.